rosbit/go-epy/README.md

 #### 2. Go calls Starlark function

-Suppose there's a Starlark file named `a.star` like this:
+Suppose there's a Starlark file named `a.py` like this:

 ```python
 def add(a, b):